x24870/django_ecommerce_demo/README.rst

 Heroku
 ^^^^^^

-This demo project deployed on Heroku: https://pyk-ecommerce.herokuapp.com/
+This demo project deployed on Heroku(It may take 20 sec to awake a free dyno):

+https://pyk-ecommerce.herokuapp.com/